csglab/DiffRAC/README.md

 ## Details

 The user can then use their own contrasts and follow the DESeq2 documentation to get differential estimates (as a log2 fold-change) and identify differential events.
 Please note that in case of factor variables, the variable names will be different from the inputed design and formula to the resulting dds object.
 For example, for a variable V1 with levels 0 and 1, a column V1 will be returned.
 For a variable V1 with levels "control" and "treatment", a column V1treatment will be returned.
-In the case of a variable V1 with levels "a", "b", and "c", then the design will contain V1b and V1c columns, each representing the change in stability relative to reference level "a".
+In the case of a variable V1 with levels "a", "b", and "c", then the design will contain V1b and V1c columns, each representing the change in ratios relative to reference level "a".
 For numeric variables, the name will remain the same.

 Finally, differential events can be identified by filtering for padj < 0.05, for example.